An illustration of a computer monitor with gears around it, representing automation software.

-As everything from planning meetings to sending customer emails can be automated, there are countless task automation tools available on the market.
+As everything from planning meetings to sending customer emails can be automated, there are countless automation tools available on the market.
 In fact, the workflow automation market is set to hit $78-billion USD by 2030.
 To help you cut through the noise and choose the best ones for your unique business, this post will cover eight of your best options.

 Pricing